Ftthreign/Ftthreign/README.md

 - 👋 Hi, I’m @Ftthreign
-- 👀 I’m interested in front end developer (for now)
+- 👀 I’m interested in Software and Hardware
-- 🌱 I’m currently learning html,css
+- 🌱 I’m currently learning ////
 - 💞️ I’m looking to collaborate on ...
 - 📫 How to reach me ...